sivertba/BirkenTempProfiler/README.md

    - Replace `rennet` with the desired race type (rennet, rittet, or løpet).
    - Adjust the start time (`-s`) and total time (`-t`) as needed.
    - Use the `-f` flag to download fresh weather data (not cached).
-   - Use '-h' to see additional features.
+   - Use `-h` to see additional features.

 ## Output